stephanielabelle/python-challenge/README.md

 # Analysis of PyBank and PyPoll csv for Module 3 Challenge

+Utilized os and csv modules in python script.

 ## PyBank Folder

 The PyBank folder contains all the resources and analysis of financial data for a company.